ferrucc-io/ferruccio/content/posts/altacucina.md

 - Are they proactive?
 - Are they a good cultural fit with the company?

-Depending on the background of each person we tried to find ways to break through the “interview” mask and find answers.
+Depending on the background of each person we tried to find ways to break through the “interview facade” and find the real answers.

-With one person I pair programmed, with one I created an assignment and the other one I came up with a tricky a coding puzzle.
+For instance, with one person I pair programmed, with one I created an assignment and the other one I came up with a tricky a coding puzzle etc...

 I also prepared some questions on the thought process and heuristics they use to translate data and requirements in product decisions.

-After scoring each candidate I sent a message to Alessandro and Simone with my opinion.

-They then made their mind up and made an offer to the person they thought was the best fit.

 ## Being Creative

 Simone’s background is a creative one.

-He used to be a creative for Anomaly coming up with crazy ideas for the biggest brands in the world.
+He used to be a creative for [Anomaly](https://anomaly.com) coming up with crazy ideas for the biggest brands in the world.

 I am a bit of a creative person too.
 But being exposed every day at the office to his insanely cool ideas was priceless!

-I think that working with someone like him really levels up your output.
+I think that working with someone like him really levels up your creative output.

+I found myself thinking a lot about what makes a creative idea, creative.

 Creative ideas are about realizing what everyone else is doing, finding a pattern and then doing the exact opposite.

 Other ideas come from breaking down words and looking at their actual meaning.

-This leads you to our cookie policy “free cookies for all” (actually sending cookies to people).
+An example of this leads you to our cookie policy “free cookies for all” (actually sending cookies to people).

-Or to moonshot, dreamed up collaborations, that with a cold mail can turn into reality.
+Or to moonshot, dreamed up collaborations, that with a some cold emails can turn into reality.

 Creativity is hard to define though.

-In fact creative ideas can only be defined via negativa.
+In fact my conclusion is that creative ideas can only be defined via negativa.

 Most ideas are derivative from other ideas.

 **Creative ideas are the non derivative ones.**

+Most non derivative ideas though are also bad ideas, so the sweet spot is finding something non derivative, but effective.

 ## Results

 I could spend a couple of days writing about the many things I learned working with this team, but I’ll cut things short and summarise results.

 Unique users from my start to my departure:

-**297,545**
+**410.000**

 Best day in terms of unique users:
 **25,883**